 Weeks 9-12: Project-Based Learning

-During the final four weeks of the program, apprentices will continue to build their knowledge of Java and Spring Boot web development through classroom-based learning as well as small-group app development projects.
-This section of the course has an additional focus on team skills, including Agile workflow, tools and technologies, collaborative software development, conflict management, and communication.
+During the final four weeks of the program, apprentices will continue to build their knowledge of Java & Spring Boot web development through classroom-based learning as well as small-group app development projects.
+This section of the course additionally focuses on team skills, including Agile workflow, tools and technologies, collaborative software development, conflict management, and communication.